Table of Contents

 Highly intelligent people are natural and pragmatic problem-solvers.
 Even when situations look like a dead-end to others, they are able to come up with a creative solution by synthesizing their wide knowledge base with extensive common sense.

-Most highly intelligent people have a disdain for bureaucracy and rules without reason.
+Most rationals and highly intelligent people have a disdain for bureaucracy and rules without reason.
 Integrity is important to them, and they rarely bend their principles and standards.

 They also do not blindly follow any doctrine; when something does not make sense, they can’t help but see it.
 Therefore they are sceptical about the most commonly held beliefs and conspiracies and will always try to find their own answers.